Help make Tower Hamlets a great place to live, work and play

 Why it's a great idea:

-Increasing privatisation of London’s public spaces is threatening the rights of Londoners to fully engage with and benefit from the natural and physical resources of London.
 The Thames foreshore is a major public open resource that deserves to be better celebrated and cherished.
-However, restrictions on rights of way and the neglect of river stairs is eroding our ability to access the foreshore.
-The objective of improving and protecting foreshore access will not only to celebrate London’s heritage, but will allow Londoners to reconnect with the ecology and life of their river and to experience nature in an unexpected and enduring way.
-In recognising the unique aesthetic and recreational qualities of our tidal river, Wapping River Stairs Project will be at the forefront of preventing further destruction of the access to these spaces.
-The project will pioneer the way forward for other foreshore spaces to be regenerated and made publicly accessible along the tidal Thames.
+Yet, restrictions on rights of way and the neglect of river stairs are eroding our ability to access the foreshore.
+Improving and protecting foreshore access will not only celebrate London’s heritage, but will allow Londoners to reconnect with the ecology and life of their river and to experience nature in an unexpected and enduring way.
+Also, for centuries people from Wapping either worked on the river or were associated with the docks and the river was a major part of their lives.
+Since the1960s this relationship has steadily been neglected as gates have been placed across unsafe staircases.
+This project will begin a new connection.

 Steps to get it done:

-As an area Wapping, is somewhat polarised in socio-economic and geographic terms, with a bit of the ‘rich by the river and the poor inland’ syndrome, and many residents have limited access to open-space.
 Wapping River Stairs Project is a community focused urban regeneration project that aims to increase public appreciation of London’s principle river.
 We believe community-evolved solutions should be at the heart of urban planning.
 Collaboration, inclusiveness, and commitment to social and environmental sustainability will be at the heart of this project.
-The project will initially focus on the Wapping Dock river stairs which are next to Wapping Overground station.
-Thames Path deviates from the riverfront along this stretch and in many places gated communities have effectively cut off river access, conveying an atmosphere of fortification and exclusion.
-Restoration of the access stairs and improved way finding will encourage people to rediscover and reclaim their river foreshore.
+The project will initially focus on the Wapping Dock river stairs, which are next to Wapping Overground station.
+Blocks of flats have truncated the Thames Path from the riverfront along this stretch of the river cutting off communities from river access.
+Restoration of the stairs and improved way finding will enable and encourage people to rediscover and reclaim their river foreshore.